SREEHARI1994/InstagramScraper/README.md

 # InstagramScraper
 Download photos,reels and stories as well as highlights of any instagram account, public or Private(that you have access to) to your PC folders

+**Download the app directly from this [GumRoad Link](https://sreehari083.gumroad.com/l/wlgceb)**

-Install instagrapi which relies on Instagrams official API for fetching content so you don't have to worry much about authorisation issues
+Or for those who wants to play with the code,assuming you have already installed and configured Python, Install instagrapi which which works usinh Instagrams official API for fetching content so you don't have to worry much about authorisation issues

 ```
 pip install instagrapi